clevkelz/bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/106293233/189464580-da39bf9d-5b34-478e-bf71-85a66cfc8b90.png)

-This heatmap illustrates that ridership is highest during the morning and evening commute times during the week but is more evenly distributed among daylight hours during the week.
-Bikes may need be redistributed on the weekdays to reflect this different demand pattern.
+This heatmap illustrates that ridership is highest during the morning and evening commute times during the week but is more evenly distributed among daylight hours on weekends  Bikes may need be allocated differently to meet the different demand patterns.

 ### Trips by Gender (Weekday per Hour)